openskynetwork/opensky-api/docs/free/rest.rst

 If no flights are found for the given period, HTTP stats `404 - Not found` is returned with an empty response body.

+.. note::  Similar to flights, arrivals are updated by a batch process at night, i.e., only arrivals from the previous day or earlier are available using this endpoint.

 Operation
 ^^^^^^^^^